moab01567/pg6301-frontend-programming/exercises/EXERCISES.md

 Talk among yourselves and review what is a good approach going forward.
 You have implemented a few Yahtzee rules.
 Which ones would you do next?
 What changes are needed to the code?
 Which branches would you like to create?

+In GitHub, go to Issues and create a New issue for the tasks you are planning to execute.

 This is a good time to test out working in parallel.
-Distribute two tasks among yourselves, complete some Yahtzee rules and create a Pull request each.
+Assign one issue to each of the programmers in the pair, complete some Yahtzee rules and create a Pull request each.
 Review and merge each other's pull request.